 Note: All appointments are for a four-year term

-The Teaching & Learning Committee is responsible for ensuring that the curriculum in the school follows that legally required and is also responsible for ensuring that educational standards in the school are relentlessly raised.
+The Teaching, Learning and Communities Committee is responsible for ensuring that the curriculum in the school follows that legally required and is also responsible for ensuring that educational standards in the school are relentlessly raised.
 It does this by regularly considering the achievement and progress of groups of pupils in the school and challenging the Headteacher on these.
-The Standards Committee is also responsible for ensuring that disadvantaged pupils and those with special needs are adequately supported so as to achieve and progress as well as the other children in the class.
+This Committee is also responsible for ensuring that disadvantaged pupils and those with special needs are adequately supported so as to achieve and progress as well as the other children in the class.

-Mrs C Russell (School Business Manager) and Mr J Sammut (Caretaker) to attend
+Mrs C Russell (School Business Manager) Miss J Newton (PA to Head Teacher) and Mr J Sammut (Caretaker) to attend

 The Resources Committee has responsibility for the provision of guidance and assistance to the Headteacher and the Governing Body in all matters relating to budgeting and finance, and to clearly define financial responsibilities.
 This committee ensures that an annual budget is drawn up and presented to the Governing Body and that the income and expenditure during the year is monitored against this budget.